mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **UN-RELEASED Improve Performance for request without Hook**

 !!! warning
-    This version is breaking if in the Advanced Section you have configured your custom configmaps not keeping proxyName and proxyUrl aligned.
+    This version is breaking if in the Advanced Section you have configured your custom configmaps not keeping proxyName and proxyUrl aligned (this problem has been fixed with the version 5.4.0).

     An Example:
     If the file `maps-proxyName.before.map`and the file `maps-proxyUrl.before.map` does not have the same route configured you cannot update the console.

 We have improved the performance of the calls that do not have hooks by not passing them through the [Microservice Gateway Components](/runtime_suite/microservice-gateway/).